-33 It should be noted that a potential rebuttal of a specific SICR backstop does not preclude the reclassification of an exposure as stage 2 based on other backstops and/or the additional factors described in this section.
+36 It should be noted that a potential rebuttal of a specific SICR backstop does not preclude the reclassification of an exposure as stage 2 based on other backstops and/or the additional factors described in this section.

-- (c) the length of time or the extent to which the fair value of a financial asset has been less than its amortised cost; and - (d) other market information related to the borrower, such as changes in the price of a borrower's debt and equity instruments. - 4. an actual or expected significant change in the financial instrument's external credit rating. - 5. an actual or expected internal credit rating downgrade for the borrower or decrease in behavioural scoring used to assess credit risk internally.
-Internal credit ratings and internal behavioural scoring are more reliable when they are mapped to external ratings or supported by default studies. - existing or forecast adverse changes in business, financial or economic conditions that are expected to cause a significant change in the borrower's ability to meet its debt obligations, such as an actual or expected increase in interest rates or an actual or expected significant increase in unemployment rates. - 7. an actual or expected significant change in the operating results of the borrower.
-Examples include actual or expected declining revenues or margins, increasing operating risks, working capital deficiencies, decreasing asset quality, increased balance sheet leverage, liquidity, management problems or changes in the scope of business or organisational structure (such as the discontinuance of a segment of the business) that results in a significant change in the borrower's ability to meet its debt obligations. - 8. significant increases in credit risk on other financial instruments of the same borrower. - 9. an actual or expected significant adverse change in the regulatory, economic, or technological environment of the borrower that results in a significant change in the borrower's ability to meet its debt obligations, such as a decline in the demand for the borrower's sales product because of a shift in technology. - 10. significant changes in the value of the collateral supporting the obligation or in the quality of third-party guarantees or credit enhancements, which are expected to reduce the borrower's economic incentive to make scheduled contractual payments or to otherwise have an effect on the probability of a default occurring.
-For example, if the value of collateral declines because house prices decline, borrowers in some jurisdictions have a greater incentive to default on their mortgages. - 11. a significant change in the quality of the guarantee provided by a shareholder (or an individual's parents) if the shareholder (or parents) have an incentive and financial ability to prevent default by capital or cash infusion.
+- significant changes in external market indicators of credit risk for a particular financial instrument or similar financial instruments with the same expected life.
+Changes in market indicators of credit risk include, but are not limited to: - the credit spread; - the credit default swap prices for the borrower; - the length of time or the extent to which the fair value of a financial asset has been less than its amortised cost; and - other market information related to the borrower, such as changes in the price of a borrower's debt and equity instruments. - an actual or expected significant change in the financial instrument's external credit rating. - an actual or expected internal credit rating downgrade for the borrower or decrease in behavioural scoring used to assess credit risk internally.
+Internal credit ratings and internal behavioural scoring are more reliable when they are mapped to external ratings or supported by default studies. - existing or forecast adverse changes in business, financial or economic conditions that are expected to cause a significant change in the borrower's ability to meet its debt obligations, such as an actual or expected increase in interest rates or an actual or expected significant increase in unemployment rates. - an actual or expected significant change in the operating results of the borrower.
+Examples include actual or expected declining revenues or margins, increasing operating risks, working capital deficiencies, decreasing asset quality, increased balance sheet leverage, liquidity, management problems or changes in the scope of business or organisational structure (such as the discontinuance of a segment of the business) that results in a significant change in the borrower's ability to meet its debt obligations. - significant increases in credit risk on other financial instruments of the same borrower. - an actual or expected significant adverse change in the regulatory, economic, or technological environment of the borrower that results in a significant change in the borrower's ability to meet its debt obligations, such as a decline in the demand for the borrower's sales product because of a shift in technology. - significant changes in the value of the collateral supporting the obligation or in the quality of third-party guarantees or credit enhancements, which are expected to reduce the borrower's economic incentive to make scheduled contractual payments or to otherwise have an effect on the probability of a default occurring.
+For example, if the value of collateral declines because house prices decline, borrowers in some jurisdictions have a greater incentive to default on their mortgages. - a significant change in the quality of the guarantee provided by a shareholder (or an individual's parents) if the shareholder (or parents) have an incentive and financial ability to prevent default by capital or cash infusion.